JMJHOX/aws-cloudformation-hooks/README.md

 In order to ensure that the Date-simplify community is welcoming to all, please review and abide by the [Code of Conduct](https://github.com/JMJHOX/date-simplify/blob/development/docs/CODE_OF_CONDUCT.md).

-## Security Vulnerabilities

-If you discover a security vulnerability within Date-simplify, please send an e-mail to Jose Aparicio via [josemiguelaparicio507@gmail.com](mailto:josemiguelaparicio507@gmail.com).
-All security vulnerabilities will be promptly addressed.